JoanMz/JoanMz/README.md

 ### Hi there 👋

 - 🐻 I'm currently study to be a Data & AI engenier
-- 🔭 I'm currently learn about statistics and ETL process
+- 🔭 I'm currently work statistics and ETL process
-  ## I'm happy for Learn

 <!--
 **JoanMz/JoanMz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.